cip03/cip03.github.io.src/posts/2016-11-12-dynamic-existential.md

 In this post we'll do the converse.
-We will see how a compiled language with a sufficiently powerful static type system, in our case _GHC Haskell_, can accommodate a fully dynamic meta environment that supports "real" live coding.
+We will see how a compiled language with a sufficiently powerful static type system, in our case _GHC Haskell_, can accommodate a dynamic meta environment that supports "real" live coding.
 We will use abstract data types implemented with the help of existential quantification to solve the module dependency problem that would otherwise